-This listing is for one 750 ml bottle of my family's limited edition Bourbon Barrel aged maple syrup, beautifully packaged in high-quality, heavy glass containers.
-Hand-crafted from 100% pure New York State Grade A amber maple syrup and aged in a genuine Kings County Distillery (Brooklyn, NY) Bourbon Barrel.
+This listing is for one large, 750 ml bottle of my family's limited edition, High Rye, Bourbon Barrel aged maple syrup, beautifully packaged in high quality, heavy glass containers, individually corked, labeled, and numbered.
+Hand-crafted from 100% pure New York State Grade A amber maple syrup, drawn from our special Reserve Stock and aged in a genuine West Fork distillery High-Rye Bourbon barrel.
 Our maple syrup is all-natural with nothing added.
 It is 100% organic, non-GMO, gluten-free, with a rich and unique maple flavor.
-You will receive one 750 ml bottle, the same as the one in the picture.
+You will receive a large, 750 ml bottle, the same as the one in the picture.
 Ships via USPS Priority Shipping.

-We did it a little differently this season and set aside the first 15 gallons of syrup for one bourbon barrel and the last 15 gallons of syrup for a second bourbon barrel.
-The result is a rich flavor and color that's a bit darker.
+At the very beginning of this past sugaring season, we set aside 15 gallons of our Reserve Stock maple syrup specifically for bourbon barrel aging.
+The remainder of the first sap run was bottled for our limited Reserve Stock and has already sold out.
+So this is truly a special limited edition product.
 After cooking non-stop for 50+ hours this batch was drawn from the pan only a breath away from becoming maple syrup.
-We ran it through the filter press directly into a fresh dumped Kings County Distillery (Brooklyn, NY) bourbon barrel at 200˚ F. The barrel was sealed and stored in the sugar house for 4 months before opening for a taste on Aug 18th.
+We ran it through the filter press directly into a fresh bourbon barrel at 200˚ F. The barrel was sealed and stored in the sugar house for 4 months before opening for a taste on Aug 18th.
 It's amazing!
-The flavor is very rich with balanced notes of vanilla and butterscotch.
-But the overwhelming flavor is tropical with heavy banana tones.
-It's truly a uniquer flavor and probably the best we've produced.
+Our Reserve Stock was the perfect choice for this batch and balanced perfectly with flavors from the natural oak barrel and smooth bourbon extracted by heat-packing and aging.

 There was a severe shortage of glass for bottling this season.
 We could have bottled in a lesser quality container but chose to wait until finding the proper bottle.
 A small amount of stock finally appeared at a warehouse in Philidelphia and we snatched it up.
 These are traditional moonshine bottles and they're a perfect fit.
-We added a smaller 375 ml bottle to the lineup as well as a spicier High Rye Bourbon Maple syrup.
-Please click through the links below and have a look at our premium maple lineup.
+We've also added a smaller 375 ml bottle to the lineup as well.
+Please click through the links below and have a look at our premium maple products.

 375 ml Bourbon Barrel Aged Maple Syrup